tarun91vas/design-patterns/README.md

 - `command`: On/Off remote control implementation using command pattern.
 - `adapter`: An adapter which adapts an enumeration to an iterator.
 - `template`: A class representing components of template pattern.
 There are different ways to implment this, only generic representation is shown.
+- `iterator`: Iterator implementation for aggregate types like Array, Map etc. Different types of data structure encapuslated internal implementation by implmenting an iterator.